raduchiriac/openfoodfacts-nova/README.md

-# Open Food Facts (Nova)
+# Open Food Facts

+Open Food Facts is a collaborative, free and open database of food products from around the world.

+## Open Food Facts (the Nova 1 graded)

 ![](public/img/nutriscore-a.svg)
 ![](public/img/nova-group-1.svg)

-This project is a simple listing of products from the Open Food Facts data source under the NOVA 1 and Nutrition Score A grade
+This project is simply listing products from the Open Food Facts free data source.
+Only items under the **NOVA 1** and **Nutrition Score A** grades are selected.

+### Technology

 ### Sample data